Archibald Hill

-Archibald Vivian Hill CH OBE FRS (26 September 1886 – 3 June 1977), known as A. V. Hill, was a British physiologist, one of the founders of the diverse disciplines of biophysics and operations research.
+Archibald Vivian Hill CH OBE FRS (26 September 1886 – 3 June 1977), better known to friends and colleagues as A. V. Hill, was a British physiologist, one of the founders of the diverse disciplines of biophysics and operations research.
 He shared the 1922 Nobel Prize in Physiology or Medicine for his elucidation of the production of heat and mechanical work in muscles.

 Biography

+Born in Bristol, the son of Jonathan Hill (1857–1924) and Ada Priscilla (née Rumney) (1861–1943), he was preceded on the paternal side by five generations of timber merchants at Bristol, carrying on the business which had been founded by James Hill in 1750.

-Born in Bristol, he was educated at Blundell's School and graduated from Trinity College, Cambridge as third wrangler in the mathematics tripos before turning to physiology.
+He was educated at Blundell's School and graduated from Trinity College, Cambridge as third wrangler in the mathematics tripos before turning to physiology.
 While still an undergraduate at Trinity College, he derived in 1909 what came to be known as the Langmuir equation.

-This is closely related to Michaelis-Menten kinetics.
+This is closely related to Michaelis–Menten kinetics.
 In this paper, Hill's first publication, he derived both the equilibrium form of the Langmuir equation, and also the exponential approach to equilibrium.
 The paper, written under the supervision of John Newport Langley, is a landmark in the history of receptor theory, because the context for the derivation was the binding of nicotine and curare to the "receptive substance" at the neuromuscular junction.

 While a student he had enrolled in the Officers Training Corps; he was a crack shot.
 In 1914, at the outbreak of the First World War, Hill became the musketry officer of the Cambridgeshire Regiment.
-The British made no effort to make use of their scientists.

 At the end of 1915, while home on leave he was asked by Horace Darwin from the Ministry of Munitions to come for a day to advise them on how to train anti-aircraft gunners.
 On site, Hill immediately proposed a simple two mirror method to determine airplanes' heights.
 Transferred to Munitions, he realized that the mirrors could measure where smoke shells burst and if he fitted this data with the equations describing a shell's flight they could provide accurate range tables for anti-aircraft guns.
 To measure and compute he assembled the Anti-Aircraft Experimental Section, a team of men too old for conscription, Ralph H. Fowler (a wounded officer), and lads too young for service including Douglas Hartree, Arthur Milne and James Crowther.
 Someone dubbed his motley group "Hill's Brigands", which they proudly adopted.
 Later in the war they also worked on locating enemy planes from their sound.
 He sped between their working sites on his beloved motorcycle.
-At the end of the war Major Hill issued certificates to more than one hundred Brigands.
+At the end of the war, Major Hill issued certificates to more than one hundred Brigands.
 He was appointed an Officer of the Order of the British Empire (OBE).